[Introduction] ] Celestial Signs in the Qur’an: A Spiritual and Scientific Reflection

 Meteors as "soldiers of Allah":

 The Quran describes meteors as "soldiers of Allah" who prevent the jinn from eavesdropping on celestial matters (Q.S.
 Ash-Saffat, verse 10; Al-Hijr, verse 18; Al-Jinn, verses 8-9).
-This description highlights their role as guardians of the sky rather than specifically protecting Earth.
+This description highlights their role as guardians of the sky rather than as protectors of Earth.

 A multi-layered approach to interpretation: